IoannisNezis/Qlue-ls/docs/docs/03_capabilities.md

 ### 🕳 Jump

 This capability enables "tab navigation".
 The server provides the next, or previous relevant position in the query.
 The LSP-client has to move the cursor to this position.
-This enables the user to quickly jumo to relevalt positions in the query.
+This enables the user to quickly jump to relevalt positions in the query.

 *Request*: